polo-language/zip-blocks/README.md

 }
 ```

-If `filesOnly` is set to false, directories are included in the operation as well.
-If `addOversize` is left at `true`, individual files/directories exceeding the maximum block size will be added to individual archives; for `false`, they will be skipped and an error event emitted listing oversized items.
-See `setCompressionRatio` method below for details on `compressionRatio`.
+- `filesOnly`: If set to false, directories are included in the operation as well.
+- `addOversize`: If left at `true`, individual files/directories exceeding the maximum block size will be added to individual archives; for `false`, they will be skipped and an error event emitted listing oversized items.

-#### setCompressionRatio(ratio)

-If the string `"exact"`is provided for `ratio`, the sizes of the compressed files will be calculated (by zipping them into a temporary folder).
+- `compressionRatio`: If the string `'exact'` is provided for `ratio`, the sizes of the compressed files will be calculated (by zipping them into a temporary folder).
 Note that this is only available for `filesOnly` set to `true`, and will approximately double the duration of the operation.

-Otherwise, `ratio` should be a value from 0.01 to 1, inclusive, and is provided as an estimate of the compressability of the files when determining the maximum number of files per block.
+Otherwise, `ratio` should be a value from 0.01 to 1, inclusive, and is used to estimate the compressibility of the files when determining the maximum number of files per block.
 The default is `1`, which is equivalent to no compression (e.g. for PNG, MP3, etc.).
 Note that setting the compression ratio to a numeric value will not affect the actual zip compression performance.

+### Methods

+#### zipFilesInDir(inputDir, [outputDir], [name], [callback])

+Adds all files at the root of `inputDir` to a set of zip archives.
+Each of the archives produced is smaller than or equal to the `blockSize` setting.
+(The original motivation was to zip a set of files into archives that can be individually sent as email attachments.)
+If no `outputDir` is provided, zip files are written to `inputDir`. `name` is used as the base name for the generated archives. `callback` does not receive any arguments.

+#### zipIndividually(inputDir, [outputDir], [name], [callback])

+Adds each file in `inputDir` to its own zip archive.
+If no `outputDir` is provided, zip files are written to `inputDir`.
+If `name` is omitted, the original filenames are used for the archives. `filesOnly` is the only applicable key in `options`. `callback` does not receive any arguments.

 ### Events